 - North America – Generally, Oak accounts for some 52% of the hardwood forests in North America.
 The next most popular wood species types in North America are Poplar and Maple.

 - Worldwide – When it comes to exotic wood flooring, Brazilian Cherry is probably the most common hardwood, making between 3 to 5% of hardwood flooring sales each year worldwide.
 However, it is not necessarily the most abundant species.
-So, which wood species wins the first place over the world?
-It is a hard question to answer, because when it comes to so many regions over the world it is important to mention that every local government has its rules, regulations and standards for sustainable sourcing of wood species.
+So, which wood species wins first place in the world?
+It is a hard question to answer because when it comes to so many regions over the world it is important to mention that every local government has its rules, regulations and standards for sustainable sourcing of wood species.
 What is known with relative certainty is that about a third of all the world’s trees can be classified into five species groups and these are pines, oaks, spruces firs and beeches.

 Discover the truth behind the buzz about wood flooring in interior design.
 Explore the genuine reasons why wood flooring garners adoration from design experts and enthusiasts alike.